quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-day-week.md

 If the calendar has focus you can use the <kbd>&larr;</kbd> and <kbd>&rarr;</kbd> keys on your keyboard for navigation.

+If a page contains more than one calendar with `use-navigation`, keyboard events follow the calendar that contains focus.
+The active calendar root receives the `q-calendar--keyboard-active` class so you can style or debug the focused calendar.

 On the intervals, you can use <kbd>Tab</kbd> and <kbd>Shift</kbd>+<kbd>Tab</kbd> for navigation.

 <MarkdownExample title="Navigation" file="WeekNavigation"/>